Saving a few bucks daily can amount to hundreds of dollars a month, or even thousands over a year depending on how aggressively you save.

 A programmable thermostat saves you money and time.

-Your AC or heat will turn off on a certain schedule and some can even be connected with WIFI, letting you
+Your AC or heat will turn off on a particular schedule and some can even be connected with WIFI, letting you

 27. Ditch the bad habits